Developing Your Data Skills

 Level 3 - Advanced

 Designed for the advanced learner who is experienced with programming and statistics.
-This course builds upon topics covered in the programme so far and consolidates learning: Data science fundamentals, an advanced Excel and Analytics pathway, R Statistics Essential Training or how to ‘mine’ data using various packages.
+This course builds upon topics covered in the programme so far and consolidates learning: Data science fundamentals, an advanced Excel and Analytics pathway, an R pathway, a SQL pathway, or a Python pathway, and how to ‘mine’ data using various packages.
 Visualisation skills are delved into in depth and we re-visit the data analysis MOOC from Option 2.

 The programme is intended for staff and students who would benefit from an introduction to data skills.